-- 1. Demonstrate effective communication that represents competence and professionalism in the healthcare field; - 2.
-Develop an understanding of medical terminology, anatomy and physiology; - Describe HIPAA and its implications in the laboratory setting; - 4.
+- Demonstrate effective communication that represents competence and professionalism in the healthcare field; - Develop an understanding of medical terminology, anatomy and physiology; - Describe HIPAA and its implications in the laboratory setting: - 4.
 Perform phlebotomy and capillary specimen collection; - 5.
 Determine which collection is most appropriate based on the patient's condition and the specimen required. - 6.
 Collect and prepare a variety of laboratory specimens; - Perform basic laboratory testing and associated quality control; - 8.
 Demonstrate laboratory safety techniques when collecting specimens and performing laboratory testing;

 Placement evaluations will determine the sequencing of courses.

 Additional courses may be required.
-The suggested sequencing for full-time students is shown below.